-That word, of course, being “tanking.”
+That word, of course, is “tanking.”

 Indeed, as general manager of the Pacers from 2008 to 2012, Morway played a big part in raising the franchise out of mediocrity without bottoming out.
 (Morway resigned amid a deteriorating relationship with team president Larry Bird, which was reportedly exacerbated by Morway’s inability to acquire current Bucks guard O.J.
 Mayo.)
 He struck gold in the middle parts of the draft, selecting Paul George at the 10th slot in 2010 and acquiring Roy Hibbert, the 17th pick, on draft night in 2008.
-He also added a vital piece — both as a player and leader — in former All-Star David West, who signed a two-year, $20 million deal in 2011.
+He also added a vital piece — as both a player and leader — in former All-Star David West, who signed a two-year, $20 million deal in 2011.

 It’s clear the Bucks will now try to emulate the “Indiana Model.”
-In reality, this model is scarcely different than the 2004 “Detroit Model” that made Hammond, who helped assemble the Pistons’ championship team, an attractive hire in 2008.
+In reality, this model is scarcely different from the 2004 “Detroit Model” that made Hammond, who helped assemble the Pistons’ championship team, an attractive hire in 2008.
 Both models function on the premise of building around a talented, selfless core — and then adding other pieces that fit — instead of one superstar.

-By bringing in highly-regarded veterans like Butler, Delfino, Pachulia and Ridnour, the Bucks are trying to create a locker room atmosphere in which their younger players can thrive.
+By bringing in highly regarded veterans like Butler, Delfino, Pachulia and Ridnour, the Bucks are trying to create a locker room atmosphere in which their younger players can thrive.
 Hammond said the young front court of Sanders, Henson and Antetokounmpo “could be a championship-caliber front line someday.”
 For the first time in recent memory, most of the players appear legitimately excited to play in Milwaukee.
 Only three players — Butler, Ridnour and Ekpe Udoh — will enter the season with contract uncertainties looming next summer.

 Of course, everything will have to come together perfectly for the current iteration of the Bucks to make significant noise this year or even in the near future.
 It’s a long shot, but forging team chemistry is a good place to start.
-Kohl, Hammond and returning players took a few passive-aggressive shots at last year’s team (or in Larry Sanders’ case, not so passive), all of which centered around its self-serving nature.
+Kohl, Hammond and returning players took a few passive-aggressive shots at last year’s team (or in Larry Sanders’ case, not so passive), all of which centered on its self-serving nature.
 But now they are ready to move forward.

 “We’re excited about having a coaching staff love the group of players,” Hammond said.
 “We love having Larry Drew here as coach.
 We love the staff that he has put together.”